microsoft/lisa/docs/write_test/write_case.md

 ### Debug in ready environment

-When debugging test cases or tools, it can be done in local computer, in the ready environment, or in the deployed Azure environment.
-This can save a lot of deployment time.
+Debugging test cases or tools can be done on a local computer, in the ready environment, or in the deployed Azure environment.
+The latter can save a lot of deployment time.

-### Written by non-native English speakers
+### Tips for non-native English speakers by non-native English speakers

-Today, there are some great tools to help you create high-quality English documents.
-If writing in English is challenging, please try the following steps.
+Today, there are a lot of great tools to help you create high-quality English documents.
+If writing in English is challenging, please try the following steps:

+1. Read our documentations.
-1. Write in your language first.
+2. Write in your language first.
-2. Use machine translation such as [Microsoft Translator](https://www.bing.com/translator/) and [Google translate](https://translate.google.com/) to convert to English.
+3. Use machine translation such as [Microsoft Translator](https://www.bing.com/translator/) and [Google translate](https://translate.google.com/) to convert it to English.
-3. Convert the English version back to your language.
-If it doesn't make sense now, it means the sentence is too complicated.
+4. Convert the English version back to your language and check.
+If it doesn't make sense after translating back, it means the sentence is too complicated.
    Make it simpler, and then start from step 1 again.
-4. Once satisfied, please use [Microsoft Editor](https://www.microsoft.com/en-us/microsoft-365/microsoft-editor) to fix the grammar and conventions.
+5. Once satisfied, you can use [Microsoft Editor](https://www.microsoft.com/en-us/microsoft-365/microsoft-editor) to further refine the grammar and wordings.
-5. Learning from the above tools, your writing will continue to improve.